emilio93/Bootstrap-jQuery-Practice/readme.md

 ## Tests

-To run a test, which only captures a screenshot of the website, execute:
+To run a test, which tests the login and logout functionality and returns screenshots of the website in each step, execute:

 ```bash
 npm install # Install dependencies